multura/audio-glitch/README.md

 # Audio Glitcher

 A small web-based realtime and offline audio "glitch" playground.
-Load an audio file or use your microphone, pick a glitch mode, tweak intensity and rate/size, then play or render an offline glitched WAV for download.
+Load an audio (or video) file or use your microphone, pick a glitch mode, tweak intensity and rate/size, then play or render an offline glitched WAV for download.

 Features
 - Realtime glitching (with microphone or loaded file) using Web Audio nodes and ScriptProcessor fallbacks.